skylight-hq/microconsulting-platform-proposal/README.md

 ##### 2.4.3.5 Beta Phase

-During the Beta Phase, Skylight will build a fully working product, test it with a larger subset of users, and continuously improve it until it's ready to go live.
+During the Beta Phase, Skylight will build a fully working product, test it with a larger subset of users, and continuously improve it until it’s ready to go live.

 Key activities will include: